shizheng-rlfresh/qxhs/src/content/posts/part-time-phd-part-1.md

 <br>

-Looking back, I think I was a particular type of person, who never followed the conventional “wisdom”.
+Looking back, I think I was a particular type of person, who never followed the conventional "wisdom".
 Or, I should put it in this way: I never felt like following it even though sometimes I had to.
 From time to time, I often found myself having weird or even crazy ideas.
-I was certainly a contrary when I embraced the “torture”.
+I was certainly a contrary when I embraced the "torture".
 Who would do a Ph.D. at an age of 30?
-Pretty sure that’s not a societal norm.
+Pretty sure that's not a societal norm.

 <br>

 <div style="width: 100%; border: 1px solid gray; padding: 10px; display: flex; align-items: left;">
     <span style="margin-right: 10px;">📖</span>
     <span style="font-style: italic;">A <b>Contrary</b>, in some Native American cultures, is a person who adopts behavior deliberately the opposite of other tribal members. (source: <a href="https://en.wikipedia.org/wiki/Contrary_(social_role)">Wikipedia</a>)</span>
 </div>

 Being a contrary momentarily is very easy.
 We all had some flashes of memories of believing the rest of world was wrong.
 Being a persistent contrary is not easy, and being a consciously persistent one is often the most difficult.

 <div style="width: 100%; border: 1px solid gray; padding: 10px; display: flex; align-items: left;">
     <span style="margin-right: 10px;">😮‍💨</span>
     <span>Among those I knew who actually did it, over half of them ended up quitting theirs.
-A bit sad I’d say.
+A bit sad I'd say.
 But things like that always happened, and it will happen to some of you.
 If I would quit at some point, the best thing I could have done was to quit before it ever started!
 Then, you would not be able to read my stories.</span>
 </div>

 <br>